wesleytong/Discord-Bot/README.md

 Currently a work in progress.
+Maintained by @wesleytong and @gabelee75, two Computer Science students currently studying @ UC Santa Cruz.

 Bot for the popular Voice and Text Channel Discord.
 Currently used for administrative tasks and creating in-house games.